Here is all you need to know about insider threats – what they are, how they operate, the common types – and how to protect your organization.

 3. Cybersecurity tools

-When looking for solutions that help mitigate insider threats, organizations should consider the performance impact, the ease of management and deployment, stability and flexibility of any solution.
+When looking for solutions that help mitigate insider threats, organizations should consider the following:

 Insider threats can be challenging to identify and even can be even harder to stop them from causing harm to the company.
 However, by implementing preventive measures and best practices, organizations can mitigate common insider threats.
 By combining training, organizational alignment, and technology, the risk of these threats can be significantly reduced.